 skip to main content

-Click here to see an AVID example schedule and click here to learn more about course selection in general.
-In 9th grade, students can typically be in AVID and Leadership, plus one other program or class like Band, Theatre, Spanish, etc.
+AVID Example Schedule: Click here to see an AVID 9 example schedule and click here to learn more about course selection in general.
+In 9th grade, students can typically be in AVID and Leadership, plus one other program or class like Theatre, Vocal, Spanish, etc, but refer to our course selection website linked above if you want to map out how this may affect your schedule in future academic years.

-Application Requirements: This application requires short essays, recommendations, and a 60-second recorded AVID interest video submitted by the student to be considered so we suggest that you start this application early and submit it well before the deadline.
+Application Requirements: This application requires short essays and recommendations submitted by the student to be considered so we suggest that you start this application early (see link at the top of the page) and submit it well before the deadline.
 Please see below for more information.

 Student Notification: For incoming 9th grade students, you typrically will notified by AVID Coordinator Ms. Buechler if they are accepted into our AVID program by early March after course selection and older students are typically notified in April.
-Our AVID Counselor Mr. Autenrieth will help make sure to adjust your schedule if you are accepted.
+Our AVID Counselor Mr. Autenrieth or Ms. Aulkah does not review AVID applications, but will help make sure to adjust your schedule if you are accepted.
 Please read below for more information about our AVID program.

 What are AVID student expectations?